johnerichumphries/datasimr/README.md

 A package to take a data.frame and generate simulated data.
 The end goal is to have a "test" data set that cannot be used to identify an individual in sensitive data, but can be used for developing / debugging software.

-**I make no claim that the output of  this code will comply with any privacy regulations of any sort**
+**No warrenty or guaranett of any kind associated with this software** **I make no claim that the output of  this code will comply with any privacy regulations of any sort**

 Right now the code will generate a new data frame from a provided data frame.
 THE USER IS REQUIRED TO REMOVE SENSITIVE COLUMNS LIKE ADDRESS OR ID.